agimus/agimus-demos-ur10-pointing/README-calibration.md

-# Camera eye in hand calibration
+# Calibration

 This file explains how to plan, execute motions that move the camera in front of a chessboard, and how to collect calibration data.
+We then propose two calibration procedure

+  - hand eye based on VIsP to compute the camera pose in the end-effector frame,
+  - full calibration based on VIsP and figaroh that besides the above computes the kinematic parameters of the kinematic chain of the robot.

 Before starting, place a chessboard of 10 by 7 squares of size 2.7cm on a vertical plane in front of the robot (1.3m ahead).
 The center of